naveenlj/scripts/README.md

 # aws-powershell-scripts
-Collection of useful scripts for the AWS CLI and powershell
+Collection of useful scripts for the AWS CLI in both bash and powershell.